Skip to navigation Skip to content

 • SUS/SOT other reason, go to Step 7

-• SUS/O13B customer was overseas more than 13 weeks, and the suspension was within 13 weeks, payment can be restored from date of return to Australia as long as no other circumstances have changed.
+• SUS/O13B customer was overseas more than 13 weeks, and the suspension was within 13 weeks, payment can be restored from date of return to Australia if no other circumstances have changed.
 Note: this code does not apply for departures on or after 1 January 2013.
 Go to Step 7

-• SUS/O6W customer was overseas more than 6 weeks, and the suspension was within 13 weeks, payment can be restored from the date of return to Australia as long as no other circumstances have changed.
+• SUS/O6W customer was overseas more than 6 weeks, and the suspension was within 13 weeks, payment can be restored from the date of return to Australia if no other circumstances have changed.
 Go to Step 7

-• SUS/GWN customer went overseas without notifying, and the suspension was within 13 weeks, payment can be restored from date of return to Australia as long as no other circumstances have changed.
+• SUS/GWN customer went overseas without notifying, and the suspension was within 13 weeks, payment can be restored from date of return to Australia if no other circumstances have changed.
 Go to Step 7

 4

-SUS/WUK - Whereabouts unknown + Read more ...
+SUS/WUK or CAN/WUK - Whereabouts unknown + Read more ...

-Note: as long as the customer has continued to be qualified and retained payability for their payment during the period of suspension/cancellation, their payment may be restored with full arrears.
+• the customer has continued qualification and payability for their payment during the suspension/cancellation

-This means that the date of effect of the favourable determination (restoration) resulting from review of the decision to suspend/cancel is the date of the original decision (date of suspension/ cancellation), as per the References page.
+The date of effect of the favourable decision (restoration) resulting from the review of the decision to suspend/cancel, is the date of the original decision (date of suspension/cancellation).
+See the References page for policy/legislation information.

 5